-A Key to Being a Good Communicator
+A Key To Being A Good Communicator

 A good listener always performs well in an interview.
 This may sound basic, however, I see many candidates become so focused on giving the correct interview answers that they miss the question.
 Then the candidate begins to recite a prepared answer that has nothing to do with the question.
-They appear to listen but they do not hear.
+They appear to listen, but they do not hear.

 There is no greater compliment we can pay to someone than to truly listen to every word they say.
 We should not simply wait until they finish speaking.
 We must really listen and empathize with their viewpoints.
 Listening is not passive, it is active.
 A good listener must lean forward, keep good eye contact and respond with clarity and empathy.

-As I have mentioned in one of my previous articles on building rapport, people like people who are like themselves.
-Be observant of body language and take time to answer and ask for calcification when needed.
-Experts say 50 per cent of our communication is non-verbal.
+As I have mentioned in a previous article on building rapport, people like people who are like themselves.
+Be observant of body language and take time to answer and ask for clarification when needed.
+Experts say 50% of communication is non-verbal.
 When a person connects with someone, they mimic their movements and become like them.
-This strategy is not a trick or manipulative ploy.
-It is a sign of respect.
-We naturally take on the body language of others who we are in tune with.
-The next time you are at a restaurant or bar watch people who are sitting in a similar fashion.
-They are clearly ‘in tune’ with each other (For more information read “The Definitive Book of Body Language,” Alan Pease).
+This strategy is not a trick or manipulative ploy, but rather a sign of respect.
+We naturally imitate the body language of others we are “in tune” with.
+The next time you are at a restaurant or bar, watch people who are sitting in a similar fashion.
+They are clearly “in tune” with each other (For more information, read “The Definitive Book of Body Language,” Alan Pease).
 We can accelerate the personal “tuning” process with another person by sitting like them, using similar words, and finding common interests.
 Similarly, those with a very different set of movements and sitting positions are likely to miss each other’s points all together.
 As I previously mentioned, copying the movements and characteristics of the person you are talking to is not a gimmick or a trick, but a sincere way of connecting and showing interest in the other person.

 Tuning up for an interview:

-- Watch body language, be open.
+- Watch your body language, be open.